OnePlus 6 Raked in Rs. 100 Crores in First 10 Minutes of Sale

 OnePlus 6 was launched in India last week at a grand event in Mumbai, and the smartphone was priced starting at Rs.
 34,999.
-The device went on sale on May 21 for Amazon Prime and OnePlus Community members, and the company has announced that in the first ten minutes of the sale, OnePlus 6 managed to garner sales worth Rs.
+The OnePlus 6 went on sale on May 21 for Amazon Prime and OnePlus Community members, and the company has announced that in the first ten minutes of the sale, it managed to garner sales worth Rs.
 100 crores.
-The sale commenced at 12pm IST on May 21, and it managed to beat last year's record, set by the OnePlus 5T, by a wide margin.
+The OnePlus 6 sale commenced at 12pm IST on May 21, and it managed to beat last year's record, set by the OnePlus 5T, by a wide margin.

 To recall, the OnePlus 5T had managed to garner Rs.
 100 crores in the entire first day of sales, however OnePlus 6 managed to rake in the amount in just 10 minutes.
 This shows the brand's growing popularity in India, and the customers interest in the OnePlus 6.
 While May 21 was an early access limited to just Amazon Prime and OnePlus Community members, from today i.e., May 22, all users can go ahead and buy the OnePlus 6 from Amazon and OnePlus websites, pop-up stores, Croma, and the company's Bengaluru experience store as well.